Stamp Duty Explained for Home Buyers

 Stamp duty — more formally called transfer duty in some places — is a tax charged by state and territory governments when property changes hands.
 It is paid by the buyer, generally around the time of settlement, and it is a one-off cost rather than an ongoing one.

 Because it is a state tax, there is no single national rate.
-Each state and territory sets its own rates, thresholds, and concessions, which is why two identical purchases in different states can attract very different duty.
+Each state and territory sets its own rates, thresholds, and concessions through its own revenue office, which is why two identical purchases in different states can attract very different duty.
+It also means the rules can change at any state budget, not just at the start of a financial year.

 How It Is Calculated